A radially broad collisional cascade in the debris disk of $\gamma$ Ophiuchi observed by JWST: Discussion

 \subsubsection{Inner and outer edges}

+The most simple parametric model that we fitted to the 25.5\,$\mu$m image was one with a Gaussian radial profile, which naturally assumes inner and outer edges that are symmetric about the radial peak.
+In the version with a stellocentric offset, we find that the optical depth peaks at 100\,au, with a standard deviation of 39\,au (Table~\ref{tab:params25}).
+In comparison, in ALMA observations, the best-fit Gaussian is centred at $121 \pm 4$\,au, with a standard deviation of $57 \pm 3$\,au \citep{Marino2025}.
+The mid-IR optical depth under this parametrisation therefore appears to be slightly interior and narrower than that found from ALMA.

+We also explored models in which the inner and outer edges are asymmetric.
+Based on the double-power-law-with-offset model, in which the inner and outer edges are parametrised by power laws, the steepness of the inner edge is fitted by a power law index of 1.5, and the outer edge a power law index of -0.7 (Table~\ref{tab:params25}).
+In comparison, the ALMA inner edge under the same parametrisation finds the power law index to be $1.0 \pm 0.1$ for the inner edge and $-3.7 \pm 0.8$ for the outer edge \citep{Han2025b}.
+The inner edge inferred from the mid-IR observations under this power-law parametrisation is therefore slightly steeper than that inferred from mm-wavelength observations, whereas the outer edge is significantly shallower, overall exhibiting a stronger degree of radial asymmetry.

-For a disk evolving under steady-state collisions without truncating planets, the inner edge is expected to scale as $r^{7/3}$ \citep{Kennedy2010}.
+For a disk evolving under steady-state collisions without truncating planets, the inner edge is expected to scale as $r^{7/3}$ in optical depth \citep{Kennedy2010}.
 Such a profile is consistent with the inner edge of JWST and ALMA \texttt{rave} profiles within uncertainties, as shown in Fig.~\ref{fig:optical_depth}.
-However, observational constraints on the steepness of the inner edge carry relatively large uncertainties, and ALMA parametric fitting that model the radial profile with a power-law inner and outer edge find a shallower inner edge with an exponent of $1.0 \pm 0.1$ \citep{Han2025b}.
+The power-law inner edge fitted is shallower than this steepness.
+This difference could in part be due to the double-power-law parametrisation attempting to recover a wide peak that is favoured by the nonparametric model, but which this parametrisation cannot naturally produce.

+Assuming that the initial surface density profile of planetesimals formed from the protoplanetary disk scales with the minimum mass solar nebula \citep{Hayashi1981}, the age of the system and the size of the largest bodies within the disk determine the radius up to which the disk has been collisionally eroded into the $r^{7/3}$ slope \citep{ImazBlanco2023}.
+The \texttt{rave} profile exhibits a turnover radius at 100\,au from the star, beyond which it deviates from the $r^{7/3}$ slope.
+Assuming an age of 300\,Myr and emission originating from dust grains with a diameter of 15\,$\mu$m, Eq.~(21) in the pre-stirred model of \citet{ImazBlanco2023} predicts the largest bodies in the disk to be approximately 150\,m in diameter, in order for the radial profile within 100\,au to have eroded from MMSN-like to $r^{7/3}$-like.

+In comparison, this is significantly smaller than the 2000-km stirring bodies which are inferred to be present in the disk based on the mm vertical height \citep{Zawadzki2025}, assuming stirring up to heights set by the stirrers' escape velocities while also taking into account collisional damping and dynamical friction \citep{Pan2012}.
+However, the stirring bodies do not have to be part of the cascade, so they can be larger than the 150\,m inferred from the \citet{ImazBlanco2023} calculation.
+Constraints on those stirrers should also take into account the total mass in that population and the time over which stirring has been ongoing \citep{Ida1993}, so stirrers larger than 2000\,km are also possible for a sufficient total mass in the stirrer population (Jankovic et al. in prep), as is the possibility of the disk containing no bodies larger than 150\,m, such as if its scale height was somehow imprinted during the formation process.